 If you have time, go tour their distillery and learn all about their spirits!

 Knoxville is full of places that offer you to go look at art for free.
-If you’re visiting during a rainy, cold day, hit up all of the great museums in Knoxville.
+If you’re visiting on a rainy, cold day, hit up all of the great museums in Knoxville.
 One of my favorites was the Knoxville Museum of Art.
 Their current exhibits are American Impressionism, Higher Ground, art from local artists, and a glass exhibit.
 You can read all about these exhibits here.

 The Art Market Gallery is around the corner from Market Square and down the road from the Tennessee Theatre.
 If you’re looking to buy or see some local art, you can do all these things at the Art Market Gallery.
-The Art Market Gallery is Knoxville’s one-stop shop for local art, ceramics, jewelry and other mixed media.
+The Art Market Gallery is Knoxville’s one-stop shop for local art, ceramics, jewelry, and other mixed media.

 A five-minute walk from the Art Market Gallery on South Gay Street is the Knoxville Emporium Center.
-The Emporium Center is free, self-guided and a part of the Arts & Culture Alliance.
+The Emporium Center is free, self-guided, and a part of the Arts & Culture Alliance.
 The bottom level is office/studio space for local artists and photographers, the second level is exhibit/offices and the third floor is the symphony office and exhibitions.
-We saw exhibits on the Arrowmont Experience, Anthropomorphize, the Love of Nature and Painting with Light.
+We saw exhibits on the Arrowmont Experience, Anthropomorphize, the Love of Nature, and Painting with Light.

 The Emporium has an open house with music and light bites once a month.
 Check for upcoming events here.

-THINGS TO DO IN KNOXVILLE – MUSIC
+THINGS TO DO IN KNOXVILLE TN – MUSIC

 The most iconic landmark in Knoxville is the Tennessee Theatre.
 Listed on the National Register of Historic Places and honored as the Official State Theatre of Tennessee, today’s Tennessee Theatre has something for everyone: classical music, vintage films, dance, Broadway, and stellar performances by today’s hottest musicians and yesterday’s favorites.
-Local arts organizations such as the Knoxville Symphony Orchestra, Knoxville Opera, at UT Cultural Attractions use the Tennessee Theatre throughout the year.
+Local arts organizations such as the Knoxville Symphony Orchestra, and Knoxville Opera, at UT Cultural Attractions, use the Tennessee Theatre throughout the year.
 The Theatre is also the site of special events like wedding receptions, private parties, corporate meetings, and other functions.